 So how are we to receive passages like this?
 Are we seriously to get giddy about trials and hard times?
-Are we to adopt a weird masochistic position where we are to take joy in our pain?
-NO...that's not what is being presented here.
-Notice the imperative in verse 2.
-It doesn't say, "Act joyous in the moment that you encounter trials," but rather, "Count it as joy."
+Are we to adopt a weird masochistic position, being happy about our pain?
+NO. That's not what is being presented here.
+Notice the imperative in verse two.
+It doesn't say, "Act joyous in the moment you encounter trials," but rather, "Count it as joy."
 Some translations say, "Consider it as joy."
 What James isn't doing here is dismissing the emotion of trials.
-He's not telling you when trials come you just need to put on that smile and say, "Sweet!"
-He's not telling you that.
+He's not telling you when trials come you just need to put on a smile and say, "Sweet!"
 He's not dismissing the emotion.
 This isn't mind over matter.
-He's not wiping away your grief and pain.
-What we have to grasp in the onset is our purpose as believers post salvation.
+He's not dismissing your grief and pain.
+What we need to grasp is our purpose as believers post-salvation.
 What is God's purpose for us?
-We know we are called to worship...to give and bring glory to God.
+We know we are called to worship, to give and bring glory to God.
 How is that done?
-God's purpose for us is to continually mature in the faith...to grow up in understanding and our grasp of the adult aspects of our calling.
-Our text says so "that you may be perfect(or mature) and complete, lacking nothing."
+God's purpose for all of us is to continually mature in the faith, to grow up in understanding and our grasp of the adult aspects of our calling.
+Our text says, "...that you may be perfect [or mature] and complete, lacking nothing."

-But the fact is, rarely is that our thinking when dealing with trials.
-Our thinking is to get out of that trial...to fix what's broken at any cost in order to relieve ourselves of the pain and discomfort.
-If that is our goal, then you are going to have a very difficult journey.
-Because let's face it...life doesn't roll that way.
-So often things do not work out smoothly.
-Situations do not end at our advantage.
+But the fact is, that is rarely our thinking when dealing with trials.
+Our thinking is to get out of the trial as fast as we can.
+To fix what's broken at any cost in order to relieve ourselves of the pain and discomfort.
+If that is our goal, then we are going to have a very difficult journey.
+Because let's face it, life doesn't roll that way.
+Things, so often, do not work out smoothly.
+Situations do not end to our advantage.
 Sometimes we do not come out the other side in glorious emancipation.
-And even if it did, there is sure to be another thing waiting around the next corner to hit you again, and the process starts all over.
+And even if we did, there is sure to be another thing waiting around the next corner to hit us again, and the process starts all over.

 So how are we to think?
-We as Christians must have a different perspective than the rest of the unbelieving world.
-You have to calculate.
-You need to consider.
-You need to count what is happening to you through a completely different lens.
+We, as Christians, must have a different perspective than the rest of the unbelieving world.
+We have to calculate.
+We need to consider.
+We need to see what is happening to us through a completely different lens.
 It's viewing this trial through a different lens than the rest of the world.
-It's having a theological view of your hardship in such a way that doesn't allow your mind to come to an endpoint of hopelessness and despair, to assume that because what's happening to you there is just nothing else that could result accept hopelessness and despair.
+It's having a theological view of our hardship that doesn't allow our minds to fall to hopelessness and despair, ...to assume that there's no way out.

-I wonder how different things would be if in the trials....remembering that we are in fact slaves to the master Jesus...knowing that He is in control of even the elements of and the issues of that trial, that we took the position of "I want to know you in this process."
-Trials can be a joy when God is our goal.
-When our heart is "good or bad, hard or easy, I want to know you God more and experience you fuller."
+I wonder how different things would be if, in the trials, we remembered that we are slaves to the Master, Jesus, knowing that He is in control of even the elements of and the issues of the trial we are under.
+If we took the position of, "I want to know You in this process."
+For our trials can be a joy when God is our goal, when our heart is, "Good or bad, hard or easy, I want to know You, God, even more and experience You more fully."

-Back in Hebrews chapter 12, we see that Jesus not only taught such a message but lived that message.
-Hebrews 12:2 "...(look) unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God."
+Back in Hebrews 12, we saw that Jesus not only taught such a message, he lived that message.
+Hebrews 12:2 says, "...[look] unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God."